Home

 If AI is anything, it is but a sure way to drift away from the Truth: for, when the much-acclaimed database is likely to be raised on confusion, pretend-truth, post-truth and delusion – and to make matters worse, all strung together by an impeccable computational logic – which sensible mind is going to rely upon it to seek the Truth?

 Introducing the lens of Truth into the discourse on AI leaves only one way to define AI: the culmination of the madness of a post-modernist struggle to gain authority over Truth itself.
-Some Libertarians in the Sin Valley may be elated with the sparkling illusion of gaining the much coveted 'authorship' of Truth, and, so will their imitators closer home, in places like Bengaluru, Hyderabad, Chennai, Gurgaon and Noida.
+Some Libertarians in the Sin Valley may be elated at the sparkling illusion of gaining the much coveted 'authorship' of Truth, and, so will their imitators closer home, in places like Bengaluru, Hyderabad, Chennai, Gurgaon and Noida.

-But an old woman living in a small village in Jharkhand, amidst the confines of mountains, rivers and trees — and who has seen the Naxalites, the Maoists, the Saffronites, the Hypocrites, and everyone in-between — she knows the Truth for a simple reason: she happens to breath it.
-She has no need to redefine it, challenge it, gain control over it, and least of all, hinge her intellectual, economic, emotional and spiritual independence to a machine.
+But an old woman living in a small village in Jharkhand, amidst the confines of mountains, rivers, and trees — and who has seen the Naxalites, the Maoists, the Saffronites, the Hypocrites, and everyone in-between — she knows the Truth for a simple reason: she happens to breath it.
+She has no need to redefine it, challenge it, gain control over it, and least of all, hinge her intellectual, economic, emotional and spiritual independence onto a machine.

 For, she is the one who refuses to turn away: